pradeepprasad/ImageRecognitionUseCases/README.md

 # ImageRecognitionUseCases
 ImageRecognitionModelTest
 Testing Dlib and Other models to test on sample images....
 Please refer Python files for different test sets.
 Basics are mentioned over here with Google Cloud using tesnsor flow environment....detailed test cases are elaborated in individual notebook and Python script files.
+Not able to upload pretrained model because it is over 25 mb in size.

 Face Recognition steps -